centrahq/api-documentation/pages/03.fe-development/09.subscriptions/docs.md

 ### Adding subscription

-(Since `v3.15`) To add a new subscription you have to specify the customer and the contract to which it be added to, as well as provide the product (display item and size), plan and start date for this subscription.
+(Since `v3.15`) To add a new subscription you have to specify the customer and the contract to which it is added to, as well as provide the product (display item and size), plan and start date for this subscription.
 Here is an example:

 [POST '/api/shop/customer/{email}/contracts/{contract}/subscription](https://docs.centra.com/swagger-ui/?api=ShopAPI)